Cyp9715/DeleteNewline/README.md

 unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
 because of this, I often have to delete newline characters one by one.
 This project was created to reduce this hassle.

-can use other programs or websites, but this program is probably the best for the convenience of the features it provides.
+you can use other programs or websites, but this program is the best for the convenience of the features it provides.

 ## Environment
 OS : Windows / x64